How Concrete Relative Humidity Readings Can Save Your Business Money

 Other tests such as the calcium chloride test method (moisture vapor emission), and the UK-based ‘hood’ method (RH) also have similar problems, only indicating conditions on the surface of the concrete slab.
 In reality, the surface of the concrete will more closely reflect the RH in the room or building but cannot determine the conditions down in the slab.
 And that is why problems occur.

-Once a floor covering is placed on a concrete slab, the relative humidity (RH) within the slab will equilibrate throughout the thickness of the slab.
+Once a floor covering is placed on a concrete slab, the RH within the slab will equilibrate throughout the thickness of the slab.
 This means that a slab that may have been “dry” (low RH) at the surface without a floor covering, will see a higher RH (migrated from down in the concrete) at the surface when the floor covering has been installed.
-Relative humidity conditions do not completely equilibrate until a floor covering is installed.
+RH conditions do not completely equilibrate until a floor covering is installed.
 (The only time this is not true is if the slab has been down for a long time with a vapor retarder directly underneath the slab.)

-A relative humidity reading from within the slab (a drilled hole with a sensor installed at 40% depth for slabs drying from one side) is a much more accurate and efficient means to accurately test a slab’s relative humidity.
+An RH reading from within the slab (a drilled hole with a sensor installed at 40% depth for slabs drying from one side) is a much more accurate and efficient means to accurately test a slab’s RH.
 It also means making informed choices about the best applications for the adhesives, flooring or coating that will be applied over the slab.
 Correct readings from within the slab are crucial to following the manufacturer’s installation guidelines, meeting industry standards and preventing costly flooring failures.